 Over time your water heater can accumulate a lot of dust when it is running.
 This dust can burn up when you switch on your water heater, you will smell burning dust.
 To avoid this, you can open up the gadget with the help of a toolbox and clean the interiors.

 Sulfurous bacteria can naturally occur in water.
 They produce hydrogen sulfide gases or elemental sulfur.
 They can build up in the water within your heater causing it to release the unbearable stench.
 You need to get rid of the bacteria inside for the smell to stop.
 Here’s how you can do it:

 - Check your anode rod inside the water heater for any bacteria.

 - If you are familiar with how to open it up, you can DIY or call a plumber to help you get rid of all the germs.

 How Do Home Warranties Help?

-A smelly water heater can indicate big problems, which may burn a deep hole in your pocket.
+A stinky water heater can indicate big problems, which may burn a deep hole in your pocket.
 If you invest in a home warranty plan and your appliances break down, the respective home warranty company would cover repairs or replacements.
 A home warranty plan covers several systems and appliances while saving you a significant amount of money.